SIGCHI Student Travel Grant

 Provisionally Accepted applications

 If an application is provisionally accepted, it means that the applicant will receive support to attend the conference, if and only if the student has a submission accepted for a public venue (i.e. a venue that can be attended by any participant in the conference).
 It is acceptable for a student to submit a paper, have the paper rejected, and re-work the paper for another venue such as work-in-progress, posters, etc., if the conference’s schedule permits that.
 A grant may not be saved and re-used for the same conference in a later year, or re-used for a different conference than it was awarded for.

 A provisionally accepted application becomes fully accepted once the SSTG Chairs receive proof that the student’s submission, as described above, is accepted by the conference — generally the email accepting their submission is sufficient (for conferences/venues like CHI/papers that issue conditional acceptances to all papers it accepts, the conditional accept letter is sufficient).
 IT IS THE RESPONSIBILITY OF THE STUDENT to contact the SSTG chairs with proof of acceptance within two weeks of receiving that acceptance.

-Once the SSTG chairs receive proof of acceptance, ACM will issue an honorarium that is to be used for travel to the conference.
-SIGCHI student travel grants which are given as an honorarium may be considered taxable income.
-Specific questions regarding the taxation of any honorarium and personal tax liability should be referred to your local tax authority.
+Once the SSTG chairs receive proof of acceptance, ACM will issue reimbursements for travel costs to the conference.
+SIGCHI student travel grants which are given as a reimbursement may be considered taxable income.
+Specific questions regarding the taxation of any reimbursement and personal tax liability should be referred to your local tax authority.
 As such, ACM and SIGCHI cannot respond to questions regarding tax issues.

 Applications that are not accepted are denied.
 If an application is denied, the applicant is free to apply for another SSTG grant.